-A type of square commonly used for layout
+A combination square is a type of square commonly used for layout

 work.
 The combination square has a 12-inch blade that moves through a head.